Hip Replacement Surgery

-After surgery, your physiotherapist will support you in walking and exercising.
+After surgery, your physiotherapist will support you in walking and be exercising.

 You can resume normal activities after discharge from the hospital.
 You need to be careful while doing certain activities which may cause stress on the joint – you must restrict squatting and sitting on low surfaces for 3 months after surgery.
 You will have to use supportive aids like canes or walkers for a few days.